-Ian Bredberg said on Wednesday he was merely doing what anyone else would have done and felt a little uneasy with all the attention he was getting
+Ian Bredberg said yesterday he was merely doing what anyone else would have done and felt a little uneasy with all the attention he was getting

-So much so that the father of three, who runs a painting business from Durban, turned down requests by the Daily News to photograph him on Wednesday.
+So much so that the father of three, who runs a painting business from Durban, turned down requests by the Daily News to photograph him yesterday.

 On Tuesday, Bredberg, of Lions River near Howick, became an unwilling hero in a drama that began when the mother was hijacked just moments after parking her car in Hunt Road, Glenwood.